 And here’s my quick take:

 I had first seen Greystoke: The Legend of Tarzan, Lord of the Apes sometime in the late 80’s.
-Seeing it again now in preparation for the article on Cinethesia, I feel pretty much the same way: It’s a good movie, particularly during the first hour or so taking place in the jungle, but suffers a bit from a rather stuffy second act where Tarzan becomes Lord Greystoke.
-In any case, Rogelio’s article almost makes me want to change my rating.
+Seeing it again after Rogelio decided to write his review above, I feel pretty much the same way: It’s a good movie, particularly during the first hour or so taking place in the jungle, but suffers from a rather stuffy second act where Tarzan becomes Lord Greystoke.
+In any case, Rogelio almost makes me want to change my mind.
 But I won’t.

 Carlos I. Cuevas